mupixa/deploy-lambda/README.md

 ## Required parameters

-- `ZIP`: A ZIP file containing with the source of the lambda.
+- `ZIP`: A ZIP file containing the source of the lambda.
 - `FUNCTION_NAME`
 - `AWS_REGION`
 - `AWS_SECRET_ID`